Amythyst Kiah: 2013 onwards: Recording artist

 Kiah released her first album, Dig in 2013.
-The album was produced by Kiah and recorded at East Tennessee State University Recording Lab.
+The 10-track album was produced by Kiah and recorded at East Tennessee State University Recording Lab.

 This was followed by an EP, Her Chest of Glass released on October 28, 2016.
 Kiah wrote three of the EP's five songs, which were recorded in Johnson City and produced by Kiah, band members and Travis Kammeyer.

 Wary + Strange was released on Rounder Records on 18 June 2021, produced by Tony Berg.
 Kiah began work on the album in January 2018, and recorded the album three times, with three different producers before feeling happy with the sound.
-The album received favourable reviews with Glide magazine stating, "This album will be a centerpiece of conversation, not just this year, but in the years to come too" and Rolling Stone including it in their list of "25 Best Country and Americana Albums of 2021".
+She intended the album to feel 'haunted' and 'slightly uncomfortable'.
+The album received favorable reviews with Glide magazine stating, "This album will be a centerpiece of conversation, not just this year, but in the years to come too" and Rolling Stone including it in their list of "25 Best Country and Americana Albums of 2021".
 Her song "Wild Turkey" was named by Variety as one of the 50 Best Songs of 2021.

+"Wild Turkey" is an unsettling song about the suicide of her mother in the Tennessee River.
+Kiah wrote the song over the course of two years as she tested different chords and melodies making it perfect.Throughout the song Kiah grapples with the tragic reality singing, "she is never coming back".
+She walks through her stages of grieving, touching on denial, feeling numb, and a sense of emptiness.
+Her sound in this track combined her folk and Americana roots with a full sonic production featuring keyboard and strings that build throughout the piece.

 In 2021, she was a featured vocalist on Moby's single "Natural Blues" (reprise Version).

 Amythyst Kiah gives a performance in 2015.

 On 14 January 2022, she released a cover of Joy Division's "Love Will Tear Us Apart".

 Kiah has toured extensively, including throughout the US, Mexico and to the UK.
+In 2021 she went on tour with Brandi Carlile and performed as her opening act in multiple cities.

+Still + Bright was produced and recorded the in Nashville studio of Butch Walker.
+Released on 25 October 24, the 12-track project marked a shift for Kiah, from solo songwriting to working with cowriters.
+The album focuses on embracing struggle and the joy of self-discovery while exploring new and emotional terrains.
+She co-wrote with Tim Armstrong, Sadler Vaden, and Sean McConnell making it her first time working with co-writers on an album.
+The album also features songs with artists, S.G.
+Goodman, Billy Strings, and Avi Kaplan.